ohtuprojekti-medified/adminapp-medified/README.md

 Run all tests with

-`npm test`
+`npm test` and follow instructions.

-while project is running.
+(E2E tests require that project is running in the background)

 ### Other commands